mammad2c/click-the-fox-game/README.md

 ## How it works

-When the user clicks on Play, after completing the form and entering the name, the client sends a request to route `api/photos` to take the photos that be shown to the user and he/she should click on the photos and gain score.
+When the user clicks on the Play button, after completing the form and entering the name, the client sends a request to route `api/photos` to take the photos that be shown to the user and he/she should click on the photos and gain score.

 The photos fetching mechanism:

 - At first, the `photos.controller.ts` check if we have already some photos or not (check the path of `public/photos`).
 The number of files is based on the `MAX_FILE_COUNT_CACHED` environment variable.
 If we have enough files, then we just generate an image sprite.
 - If we don't have enough files, then we run the `crawl-photos.ts` service, to fetch some photos for our application.
-After fetching each photo, we resize them and reduce their sizes by the `sharp` package and finally, we save the photo.
+After fetching each photo, we resize and optimize them with the `sharp` package and finally, we save the photo.
 - When photos are crawled, we run our `image-sprites.ts` service to generate an image sprite of already downloaded photos.
 Then when we create the image sprite, we send it back as a `JSON` to the client with the file URL and coordinates of each photo on our image sprite.

 ## How to run: